Final Topology for Preference Spaces: Introduction

 Outside of the realm of general equilibrium, Chambers, Echenique and Lambert \cite{chambers2019recovering} use tools from the above literature to address the following question.
-Suppose one observes a finite but large dataset generated by picking maximal elements out of a preference $\succ$.
-Can one find a preference $\hat{\succ}$ such that $\hat{\succ}$ rationalizes observed choices and $\hat{\succ}$ is ``close" to the true preference $\succ$?
-They provide a positive answer under the topology of closed convergence when preferences are assumed to be \emph{locally strict} (see Border and Segal \cite{border1994dynamic} and Section \ref{sec:extensions} for a definition of locally strict preferences).
+Suppose one observes a finite but large dataset generated by picking maximal elements out of a preference $\succ$; can one find a preference $\hat{\succ}$ such that $\hat{\succ}$ rationalizes observed choices and $\hat{\succ}$ is ``close" to the true preference $\succ$?
+They provide a positive answer under the topology of closed convergence when preferences are assumed to be \emph{locally strict}.
+Recently, Nishimura and Ok \cite{nishimura2023class} study topologies for preferences over a finite set of alternatives.
+The authors propose and axiomatically characterize a class of semimetrics which regard preferences as close (resp., far) if the choice behavior induced by these preferences is close (resp., far).

-Our exercise differs from the previous literature in three ways.
+Our paper contributes to this literature in three main ways.